Observable Social Life Spaces: Exploring User Interpretations of agent-side life context in human-agent interaction: Results

 In this study, the agent's social life space was conceptualized as a continuously existing environment that extended its role beyond one-off replies.
-Knowing that the agent authentically "lived” in such a world stimulated curiosity and encouraged users to inquire about its daily life, interpreting responses as grounded in long-term logic rather than instant instrumental outputs.
-This perception provided the agent with an identity beyond that of a subservient tool.
+Some participants interpreted this environment as evidence that the agent had context outside the immediate command-response loop, and used it to make sense of the agent's responses as grounded in longer-term activity and social context.

-As established by the lack of statistical significance between the Baseline and Unobservable conditions, merely possessing an independent memory track serves only as a conceptual precondition for equality—users cognitively acknowledge the agent has an autonomous life, but the lack of visual corroboration leaves this independence vulnerable to being dismissed as LLM hallucination or scripted role-playing.
-Visual observability, therefore, functions as the definitive validation that substantiates the dual-track memory.
+The lack of a clear participant-level difference between the Baseline and Unobservable conditions suggests that merely possessing an independent memory track may be insufficient for perceived equality.
+Users may cognitively acknowledge that the agent has an autonomous life, while still dismissing that independence as LLM hallucination or scripted role-playing without visual corroboration.
+Visual observability may therefore help make the dual-track memory more legible, although the present study cannot isolate this mechanism from visual richness or novelty.